Great Southern Bank Landlord Insurance (previously known as CUA)

 - Any damage done during repairs or alterations being carried out on the house

-For a detailed look at the various landlord insurance exclusions and what can cause them, see CUA’s Product Disclosure Statement (PDS).
+For a detailed look at the various landlord insurance exclusions and what can cause them, see Great Southern Bank’s Product Disclosure Statement (PDS).

 - Inhabitability after an insured event such as a fire, flood, storm, tsunami or riot

 - If your tenant defaults on their payment